 DELETE FROM eventTable;

-DELETE FROM eventObjectTable;
+DELETE FROM eventObjectTable;- Start DocuShare.

-17. Index your site using the following command.
+- Index your site using the following command.

-B. Change into the <dshome>\bin directory.
+Change into the <dshome>\bin directory.

-C. Type dsindextool index_all and press Enter.
+Type dsindextool index_all and press Enter.

 Note: This process could take several hours or days depending on the size of your DocuShare site and its contents.